Onboarding and Integrating your new hire: Step 1- Prepare

 Once a job description is prepared, it can serve a basis for interviewing candidates, orienting a new employee and finally, in the job performance evaluation.

 3. Policy Manual

 A policy manual helps you communicate your expectations to your employees by developing a clear and thorough policy manual.
-These will be your workplace guidelines that cover a wide range of workplace activities, including hiring, training, resolving conflicts, maintaining a safe and healthy workplace, use of company property, business expenses, personal vehicle used to conduct company business, and MUCH more.
+These will be your workplace guidelines that cover a wide range of workplace activities, including hiring, training, resolving conflicts, maintaining a safe and healthy workplace, use of company property, business expenses, and MUCH more.